 Helping the odometer (because miles traveled is still a consideration for oil life percentage) are sensors in your engine that keep track of how hot a motor has been running, as well as how hard it has been driven.
 More extreme driving scenarios, such as bringing your car to a race track or motoring through desert temperatures or cold winter nights, will have a greater impact on your oil life percentage because additives are depleted more quickly in these conditions.

 Something your system can’t really take into account, but you should be aware of, is the effect of dirt and dust.
 Your engine’s air filter can’t snag it all, so some will invariably end up inside the crankcase where it will further reduce the life of your oil.
+If you do a lot of driving on gravel or dirt roads, you need to change your oil more often.
 Time also plays a role, oil changes every six months to a year are a good idea even if the vehicle has just been sitting.
+Condensation can form inside the engine and settle in the oil pan, which is never good.

 Check Your Manual